ziggie1984/Distributed-Mission-Control-for-LND/docs/TESTING_METHODS.md

 from the client side.

 ## 4. Acceptance Testing
-TODO(mohamedawnallah): Acceptance testing is an ongoing effort.
-For more details, refer to the

 [Acceptance Testing Distributed Mission Control EC repository](https://github.com/mohamedawnallah/Acceptance-Testing-Distributed-Mission-Control-EC).

 <!-- ##### Definition and Importance